Aims & Objectives

 Jack was an outstanding player who joined Plymouth Argyle from Barking in 1921 and scored 137 goals in a long and illustrious career which ended in 1934.

-Leslie was named in the England national team to face Ireland in 1925 and was told by his manager that he’d been called up.
-But after this selection, his name mysteriously disappeared from the team sheet, seemingly because FA officials had come to look at him in person and discovered that he was black.
+Leslie was picked for the England national team to face Ireland in 1925 and was told by his manager that he’d been called up.
+But after this selection, his name mysteriously disappeared from the team sheet, seemingly because of the colour of his skin.

 So, not only was Jack an incredible player for his club, but his is also a story of great national and historical significance.
 It’s also one that sadly still resonates as racist incidents in football and in wider society continue to this day.